t-affeldt/climate_api/api_doc.md

 # API Documentation

 ## How to read this document
 If a function states multiple parameters of the same name then either of them has to be passed on function call.
 Look at the function signature to determine the order of required parameters.
+So far, all parameters are mandatory.

 ## Custom Weather Registration